-To read a comprehensive plan on how we will reopen for the fall semester, click here.
+To read a comprehensive plan on how we reopened for the spring semester, click here.

 Additional information below outlines answers to many of the questions that have been raised about a reopening of campus.
 If you have concerns or further questions, please contact Fred Cratty, Chief Human Resources Officer, at Crattyf@wcsu.edu or Missy Alexander, Provost & Vice President for Academic Affairs at Alexanderm@wcsu.edu.

 For the past year, you have done incredible work to adapt to a new normal and ensured our students received the highest quality instruction and services both on campus and remotely.
 Now, with the significant improvements in our state’s public health outlook and expected widespread vaccine distribution on the horizon, we are planning as a University for full operations to resume this fall.
 In the coming weeks, we will outline plans that start the process of repopulating our campus offices beginning on June 1.
 This repopulation will occur in two stages as follows: